MARMOUSSA/dongle-tracker/README.md

 ## 🌟 Overview

 The DaVinci Dongle Tracker is a sleek, modern web application designed to help teams manage and track the usage of DaVinci license dongles.
-Built with a beautiful glassmorphism UI and comprehensive functionality, it ensures accountability and prevents conflicts when multiple team members need access to limited license dongles.
+Built with a beautiful glassmorphism UI and comprehensive functionality, it ensures accountability and prevents conflicts when multiple team members need access to 6 different license dongles with unique serial numbers.

 ## ✨ Features